In this article Red Points takes a look at the scams that litter Facebook Marketplace, putting both consumers and brands at risk.

 Facebook is a place for you to keep in touch with your friends and family.
 It’s also a place where you can buy and sell items from people in your community—or at least that was the idea.
 Facebook Marketplace has been around for over a decade, though most of us won’t remember it before 2016 (it had low popularity on desktop, was canned in 2014, and relaunched on mobile in 2016).

 Facebook Marketplace was meant to be a community-oriented service to bring regular people together to buy and sell.
 It has no built-in payment system, and it requires that you have a facebook profile to use the service.
-Snapping a photo, choosing a price, posting and selling are simple, and there aren’t any significant hoops to jump through.
+Snapping a photo, choosing a price, posting and selling are simple.
+There aren’t any significant hoops to jump through.

 There is a long history of scams on Facebook.
 No matter how nice someone looks in their photo, if you don’t know them in real life, you can’t be certain they are who they say they are.
 Common scam scenarios include: